jvverde/MarpaX-xPathLike/README.md

 ## Support for data types

-In pQuery path expression, a digit step could mean a array index or a hash's key name.
+In xPathLike path expression, a digit step could mean a array index or a hash's key name.
 ex:

     /a/0/b

 may refere to a `$d->{a}->[0]->{b}` or to a `$d->{a}->{0}->{b}`.
-If a enforcement is required for select only array's index 0 the pQuery expression shoudl be
+If a enforcement is required for select only array's index 0 the xPathLike expression should be

     /a/[0]/b